 Home to the critically endangered Hawksbill Turtle, the Dugong (Sea Cow) and numerous other rare and endangered species, Banwa’s marine environment is thriving.

-Located in the heart of a Marine Protected Area encompassing 1,896 hectares, Banwa has seen a huge rise in populations of once threatened species.
+Located in the heart of a Marine Protected Area encompassing 1,896 hectares, Banwa Private Island has seen a huge rise in populations of once threatened species.
 Black Tip Reef Sharks are an especially welcome returning inhabitant of the island’s shallows, and the annual numbers of successful nest sites shows an extremely positive upward trend for the Hawksbill Turtle.

 Fundamental to our purpose, and something every guest’s visit contributes to, is our mission to support, nurture and protect the island’s delicate ecosystems – a mission that led to us to setting up the Aquos Foundation.